This Wiener Schnitzel Recipe is easy for home cooks and perfect for busy weeknights when you are trying to feed a hungry family.

 - Fresh parsley to garnish (optional)

-2. Set up three large bowls.
-In the first combine flour, garlic salt, smoked paprika and black pepper.
-In the second bowl, use a whisk or fork to beat the eggs.
+2. Set up three large bowls and combine flour, garlic salt, smoked paprika and black pepper in the first.
+Then use a whisk or fork to beat the eggs in the second bowl.
 In the third bowl, add panko breadcrumbs.

 3. Dredge both sides of each goose breasts in the flour to coat well, then in the egg, letting any excess drip back into the bowl before breading the goose in the panko.
 I always wear gloves during this step, but you can also use a fork or tongs to keep your hands clean.